 Step back in time in the Vale of Durham as you take in the sights, smells, sounds and tastes of the past at award-winning Beamish Museum, or discover the county's role in the development of the railways at Locomotion – the National Railway Museum at Shildon.
 And in the lead mining landscapes of the Durham Dales, find your own minerals as you work as a washerboy at Killhope: The North of England Lead Mining Museum.

-When it comes to sporting heritage, Durham County Cricket Club has grown from humble beginnings in 1882, to see top-flight cricket now played at the Emirates Durham International Cricket Ground, and did you know that a football team from Durham won the ‘First World Cup’ in 1909?
+Durham also has a rich sporting heritage.
+Durham County Cricket Club has grown from humble beginnings in 1882, to see top-flight cricket now played at the Emirates Durham International Cricket Ground, and did you know that a Durham team, West Auckland Football Club, won the ‘first World Cup’ in 1909?

 Below are some ideas to get you started, and visit our attractions page for more amazing places to visit.